Our Mutual Friend: Plot summary

-Before Riderhood can claim the reward for his false allegation, Gaffer is found drowned himself.
+Before Riderhood can claim the reward for his false allegation, Gaffer is found to have drowned.
 Lizzie becomes the lodger of a doll's dressmaker, a disabled teenager nicknamed "Jenny Wren".
 Jenny's alcoholic father lives with them and is treated by Jenny as a child.
-Meanwhile, Mr and Mrs Lammle are a couple who have married each other for money, only to discover that neither has any.
-They attempt to obtain financial advantage by pairing heiress Georgiana Podsnap with Fledgeby.
-He is an extortioner and money-lender, who uses the kindly old Jew Riah as his cover, temporarily causing Riah to fall out with his friend and protégée Jenny.
+Meanwhile, Mr and Mrs Lammle are a couple who married each other for money, only to discover that neither has any.
+They attempt to obtain financial advantage by pairing heiress Georgiana Podsnap with Mr Fledgeby.
+He is an extortioner and money-lender, who uses the kindly old Jew Mr Riah as his cover, temporarily causing Riah to fall out with his friend and protégée Jenny.

-The work-shy barrister Eugene Wrayburn eventually meets and falls in love with Lizzie, but soon gains a violent rival in Bradley Headstone, Charley's schoolmaster.
+The work-shy barrister Eugene Wrayburn eventually meets and falls in love with Lizzie but soon gains a violent rival in Bradley Headstone, Charley's schoolmaster.
 Charley wants Lizzie to be under obligation to no one but him, and tries to arrange lessons for her with Headstone, only to find that Wrayburn has already engaged a teacher for both Lizzie and Jenny.
 Headstone makes a proposal to Lizzie, who refuses.
-Angered by this and by Wrayburn's dismissive attitude towards him, Headstone comes to see Wrayburn as the source of all his misfortunes, and takes to following him at night.
-Lizzie fears Headstone's threats to Wrayburn, and is unsure of Wrayburn's intentions toward her (Wrayburn admits to Lightwood that he does not know his own intentions yet, either).
+Angered by this and by Wrayburn's dismissive attitude towards him, Headstone comes to see Wrayburn as the source of all his misfortunes and takes to following him at night.
+Lizzie fears Headstone's threats to Wrayburn and is unsure of Wrayburn's intentions toward her (Wrayburn admits to Lightwood that he does not know his own intentions yet, either).
 She flees both men, getting work up-river from London, aided by Mr Riah.

-Mr and Mrs Boffin attempt to adopt a young orphan, in the care of his great-grandmother, Betty Higden, but the boy dies.
+Mr and Mrs Boffin attempt to adopt a young orphan, in the care of his great-grandmother Betty Higden, but the boy dies.
 Mrs Higden minds children for a living, assisted by a foundling known as Sloppy.
 When Lizzie finds Mrs Higden dying and stops to care for her, she meets the Boffins and Bella Wilfer.

 Rokesmith is in love with Bella Wilfer, but she cannot bear to accept him, having insisted that she will marry only for money.
-Mr Boffin appears to be corrupted by his wealth, and obsessed with biographies of misers.
+Mr Boffin appears to be corrupted by his wealth and obsessed with biographies of misers.
 He begins to treat Rokesmith with contempt, stinginess, and cruelty.
-This arouses Bella Wilfer's sympathy, and when the Lammles (hoping to take Bella and Rokesmith's place as Mr Boffin's favorites) reveal to Mr Boffin that Rokesmith has proposed to Bella, and he dismisses Rokesmith, Bella stands up for him.
+This arouses Bella Wilfer's sympathy; and when the Lammles (hoping to take Bella and Rokesmith's place as Mr Boffin's favorites) reveal to Mr Boffin that Rokesmith has proposed to Bella and he dismisses Rokesmith, she stands up for him.
 Rokesmith and Bella marry and live happily, though in relatively poor circumstances.
 Bella soon conceives.